placetobeer/documentation/use-cases/create_proposal/createProposal.md

 ﻿# 1.
 Create proposal

 ## 1.1 Brief Description
+Create proposal allows any group member to create a proposal object (for that group) to be added to that group's rating list.

 # 2. Flow of Events
 ## 2.1 Basic Flow
+- user clicks on "add proposal" button
+- user fills in the proposal's name and chooses its Activity Type
+- user clicks on "Create" button to add a new proposal object to the rating list
 ### 2.1.1 Activity Diagram

 ### 2.1.2 Mock-up